 Housing and Meals

 Students live within commuting distance of the CAPA Florence site in shared apartments or homestays.
 Apartments have cooking facilities and the apartment option is included in the price of the CAPA Florence Program.
 Homestays are available at an additional cost.
 Homestays include breakfast and dinner.
 The Advanced Italian Track requires a homestay and carries a higher program fee.
+NOTE: Due to COVID-19 homestays aren't currently available.

 Included in this program are: Local Transportation: A Florence bus pass is included.